Fundamentally there is no point to being alive. People live. They don’t dwell on its pointlessness.

 Meaninglessness has implications.
 One is that there is no God.
 I can’t prove it.
 Nor can I prove that there is no Santa Claus or tooth fairy.
 By the time of adolescence one accrues enough experience of life to relegate these concepts to charming myth.
 It is experience of life – awareness of natural process – that relegates God to myth.

 Is existence due to will (the will of God)?
 If there were a God, is he interested in the trivial foibles of human affairs?
-These ideas are simply too primitive for a mature, reasonably educated person to embrace.
+The idea of God embedded in these questions is simply too primitive for a mature, reasonably educated person to embrace.

 These are such manifestly fairy tale notions that it is difficult to understand how functioning adults could believe them.
 But a large number evidently do believe them.
 And with fervor.
 Lives are molded by these convictions.